SAP-archive/sap-devtoberfest-2020/topics/kyma/readme.md

 ## Learning by doing

-What is Kyma???
-Kyma /kee-ma/ is a platform for extending applications with serverless functions and microservices.
+What is Kyma??? - Kyma /kee-ma/ is a platform for extending applications with serverless functions and microservices.
 It provides a selection of cloud-native projects glued together to simplify the creation and management of extensions.

 SAP has launched the SAP Kyma Runtime, officially “SAP Cloud Platform Extension Factory, Kyma runtime”.
 With this, you can now get a Kubernetes-based offering as part of SAP Cloud Platform next to the Cloud Foundry application runtime, or ABAP runtime – letting you choose what best fits your needs.

-In this overveiw we have a set of exercises and videos that will teach you the basic fundamentals of Kyma open source, and additional content highlghting how you will be able to access Kyma via the SAP Cloud Platform.
+In this overview we have a set of exercises and videos that will teach you the basic fundamentals of Kyma open source, and additional content highlghting how you will be able to access Kyma via the SAP Cloud Platform.

 ### Videos